meltingcore/bg/food-court/Rules.md

 Can be played with either offensive or defensive effect.
 Offensive effects are used to disrupt opponents.
 Defensive effects benefit the players themselves.

-Action cards are put face down in front of the player who they affect (you for defensive cards or opponents for offensive cards) and are resolved (flipped back up) before scoring.
+Offensive Action Cards are played face down in front of an opponent and are flipped up and resolved right before they score.
+Defensive Action Cards are played immediately from the hand like any other cards.

 The action cards are as follows (Offensive [O] and Defensive [D]):

-- **Blocking** (x3)
-  - [O] Block Action - Prevent an opponent from playing an action card.
-  - [D] Block Action - Protect yourself from opponent's action card.
 - **Ingredients**
   - [O] Discard Ingredient - Choose 1 prepared (used or unused) ingredient that the opponent should discard.